pele-python/pele/doc/tutorial_potential.rst

 .. note::

-  The database saves all unique minima found, and determines uniqueness through an energy criterion.
+  The database (:class:`.Database`) saves all unique minima found, and determines uniqueness through an energy criterion.
 If two minima have energies closer than database.accuracy then they are deemed to be the same minimum and one is discarded.
 It might be a good idea to change this accuracy parameter to be